 Don’t take photos with exotic animals.
 These animals have all been removed from their normal homes and social groups, and are rarely kept in humane conditions.
 Wild animals still retain all their wild instincts, and experience stress when handled by people.

 To make photos “safe” for tourists, the animals may be drugged or mutilated.
-For example, tigers are drugged for up-close photo opportunities, parrots have their wings clipped, and snakes (and even mammals) may have teeth and/or poison glands removed.
+For example, tigers or leopards are drugged for up-close photo opportunities, parrots have their wings clipped, and snakes (and even mammals) may have teeth and/or poison glands removed.

 Animals like parrots, monkeys or bears are often poached from their mothers to make money.
 Poaching comes at a devastating cost for the animals and the environment.
 Don’t take part.